-Dozens more at Tennessee nursing home have virus; 2 dead
+Governor: dozens at Tennessee nursing home have virus

-An outbreak of the new coronavirus at a Tennessee nursing home has spread to dozens more of its residents and staff members, Gov. Bill Lee’s office said Sunday night.
-A hospital said without elaborating that two of the residents have died.
+An outbreak of the new coronavirus at a Tennessee nursing home has forced the facility to be temporarily closed for cleaning with dozens of residents and staff members sent into quarantine, Gov. Bill Lee’s office and a hospital said Sunday night.

+The hospital said without elaborating that two of the residents had died.

 Tests results released Sunday show 59 additional residents of the Gallatin Center for Rehabilitation and Healing tested positive for the virus, while 33 members of the nursing home’s staff with confirmed cases are now isolated at their homes, the governor’s office said in a news release.
-The facility is in Gallatin, northeast of Nashville.
+How many total residents had tested positive wasn’t immediately clear.

 Sumner Regional Medical Center said Sunday on Facebook that 42 patients from the nursing home have been admitted and are in isolation after some tested positive for the virus.
 It said the 59 additional residents were in the process of being transported Sunday and Monday to the hospital.